 They are not ways to define a character because characters are types of people and people are complex.

 Overall, you need to create good, multilayered characters that can enrich your story.
+They should be more than a word or an orientation or an ability.

 First apology, sorry for the lack of a post last Friday.
 Big thanks to those of you who sent me messages and emails 🙂